Bal Gangadhar Tilak: Indian National Congress

 Following the Partition of Bengal, which was a strategy set out by Lord Curzon to weaken the nationalist movement, Tilak encouraged the Swadeshi movement and the Boycott movement.
 The movement consisted of the boycott of foreign goods and also the social boycott of any Indian who used foreign goods.
 The Swadeshi movement consisted of the usage of natively produced goods.
 Once foreign goods were boycotted, there was a gap which had to be filled by the production of those goods in India itself.
 Tilak said that the Swadeshi and Boycott movements are two sides of the same coin.

-The three pillars of Swarajya - Lala Lajpat Rai, Bal Gangadhar Tilak & Bipin Chandra Pal or Lal-Bal-Pal.
-The trio was responsible for igniting the minds of Indians & arousing them against the British all over India.
+The three pillars of Swarajya - Lala Lajpat Rai, Bal Gangadhar Tilak, and Bipin Chandra Pal, or Lal-Bal-Pal.

 Tilak opposed the moderate views of Gopal Krishna Gokhale, and was supported by fellow Indian nationalists Bipin Chandra Pal in Bengal and Lala Lajpat Rai in Punjab.
 They were referred to as the "Lal-Bal-Pal triumvirate".
 In 1907, the annual session of the Congress Party was held at Surat, Gujarat.
 Trouble broke out over the selection of the new president of the Congress between the moderate and the radical sections of the party.
 The party split into the radicals faction, led by Tilak, Pal and Lajpat Rai, and the moderate faction.
 Nationalists like Aurobindo Ghose, V. O. Chidambaram Pillai were Tilak supporters.

 When asked in Calcutta whether he envisioned a Maratha-type of government for independent India, Tilak answered that the Maratha-dominated governments of 17th and 18th centuries were outmoded in the 20th century, and he wanted a genuine federal system for Free India where everyone was an equal partner.
 He added that only such a form of government would be able to safeguard India's freedom.
 He was the first Congress leader to suggest that Hindi written in the Devanagari script be accepted as the sole national language of India.

 Sedition Charges

 During his lifetime among other political cases, Tilak had been tried for sedition charges in three times by British India Government—in 1897, 1909, and 1916.
-In 1897, Tilak was sentenced to 18 months in prison for preaching disaffection against the Raj.
-In 1909, he was again charged with sedition and intensifying racial animosity between Indians and the British.
-The Bombay lawyer Muhammad Ali Jinnah appeared in Tilak's defence but he was sentenced to six years in prison in Burma in a controversial judgement.
-In 1916 when for the third time Tilak was charged for sedition over his lectures on self-rule, Jinnah again was his lawyer and this time led him to acquittal in the case.
+In 1897, Tilak was charged with inciting "disaffection of the government" and sentenced to 18 months in prison, for views he had expressed in Kesari, his newspaper.
+In 1908, he was again charged with sedition for his articles published in Kesari, followed by a trial in 1909.
+In 1916, when for the third time Tilak was charged for sedition over his lectures on self-rule, Jinnah again was his lawyer and this time led him to acquittal in the case.